Friday, March 16, 2012

 Analysis: Saving the Soul of a Nation

-Americans fought a bloody civil war and in spite of the defeat of the Confederate soldiers by the Union forces and the subsequent declaration of the Emancipation Proclamation in 1863 by President Abraham Lincoln, the Ku Klux Klan remained defiant in their systemic lynching of free blacks.
-The fact that the KKK refuses to see the light and embrace the inevitable change (emancipation), did not create mix-feelings in the minds of those Americans who fought gallantly for freedom, for unification, and for equal rights and justice for yesterday's slaves.
+Americans fought a bloody civil war, and despite the defeat of the Confederate soldiers by the Union forces and the subsequent declaration of the Emancipation Proclamation in 1863 by President Abraham Lincoln, the Ku Klux Klan remained defiant in their systemic lynching of free blacks.
+The fact that the KKK refuses to see the light and embrace the inevitable change (emancipation) did not create mixed feelings in the minds of those Americans who fought gallantly for freedom, for unification, and for equal rights and justice for yesterday's slaves.
 No, they did not regret participating in the civil war to liberate enslaved African Americans.
-Just like the KKK, Boko Haram is in the minority and they cannot define what becomes of Nigeria.
-And no one should regret standing tall for our unity and progress in the face of Boko Haram's senseless crusade.
+Just like the KKK, Boko Haram, and Fulani killer herders or marauders are in the minority, and they cannot define what becomes of Nigeria.
+And no one should regret standing tall for our unity and progress in the face of Boko Haram's senseless crusade, the Fulani herders' conquest mission.

-Today, in spite of everything, America is and still is the only God’s own Country and the only Super Power still standing.
-I have no doubt in my mind that saving Nigeria requires enormous sacrifices on the part of each and every one of us; nevertheless, we must remain optimistic believing that we shall and we are capable of surmounting every impediment on our path to greatness.
+Today, despite everything, America is and still is the only God’s own Country and the only superpower standing.
+I have no doubt in my mind that saving Nigeria requires enormous sacrifices on the part of each and every one of us; nevertheless, we must remain optimistic, believing that we shall and we are capable of surmounting every impediment on our path to greatness.

 Let’s get to work, guys.
 We deserve better.